 What is white gold?
 Does it relate to yellow gold at all?
 How much is it worth?
 If you are looking for answers to those questions, in short: white gold is not a pure metal, it’s yellow gold that’s been bleached and fortified with other metals to create expensive looking, affordable gold jewelry you can wear daily without worrying it will scratch or dent.
-Like karats in yellow gold, the 10K, 14K, 18K engravings on your white gold jewelry indicate the purity of the metal.
+Like karats in yellow gold, the 10K (suggested article: Here’s the Value of All Types of 10k Gold), 14K, 18K engravings on your white gold jewelry indicate the purity of the metal.
 The purest, most valuable white gold is 18K which contains 75% pure gold.
 This article explains how to estimate white gold jewelry prices and why white gold is a favorite match for diamonds.

 In This Article